TaratorMusic/TaratorMusic/README.md

 The option to fully customise the rich presence will be given to the users in the near future.

+### Stream songs directly to Discord voice chat via a bot

+You will be able to stream your songs directly to voice chats only using in-app features.

 ### And more!

 You can contact me and suggest more improvements and i will do my best implementing them.
 Or send a pull request.

 ## Screenshots:

+### YES, the UI doesn't look that good yet.
+I will focus on the designs after implementing the features planned, since they can change anytime, it would take too much time redesigning.
+Currently just focusing on adding as much features as possible.